asfaqshekh/updatedresume/README.md

 2. ## Create EC2 Instance**:
    - Navigate to the EC2 dashboard.
    - Click on "Launch Instance".
-   - Choose "Amazon Linux 2 AMI" as the AMI.
+   - Choose "Ubuntu" as the AMI.
    - Select "t2.micro" as the instance type.
    - Follow the on-screen instructions to configure instance details, add storage, add tags, configure security groups, and review.
    - Launch the instance and select or create a new key pair to connect to the instance via SSH.